justdan96/tsMuxer/README.md

 S_HDMV/PGS        | Presentation graphic stream (BD subtitle format) S_TEXT/UTF8       | SRT subtitle format.
 Encoding MUST be  UTF-8/UTF-16/UTF-32

-Each track may has addition parameters.
-Track parameters do not  have dash.
-If parameter value has several words, parameter must be enclosed in quotes.
+Each track may have additional parameters.
+Track parameters do not have dashes.
+If a parameter's value consists of several words, it must be enclosed in quotes.

 Common additional parameters for any type of track:

 Parameter         | Description
 ---               | ---
-track             | track number if input file is container. lang              | track language.
-MUST contains exact 3 letters.
+track             | track number if input file is a container. lang              | track language.
+MUST contain exactly 3 letters.

 Additional parameters for audio tracks:

 Parameter         | Description
 ---               | ---
-timeshift         | Shift audio track to future (positive value) or to past.
-Measured at milliseconds. down-to-dts       | Available only for DTS-HD tracks.
+timeshift         | Shift audio track by the given number of milliseconds.
+Can be negative. down-to-dts       | Available only for DTS-HD tracks.
 Filter out HD part. down-to-ac3       | Available only for TRUE-HD tracks.
 Filter out HD part. secondary         | Mux as secondary audio.
 Available for DD+ and DTS-Express.